alexeykuz-sys/MyRecipe-MS3/README.md

-My Recipes is a recipe site is a hub of user's  favourite receipes.
-The recipes are added by users in order to have a single point of reference.
-The site is designed to be easy to navigate, promoting a simple layout with minimal but effective and purposeful features.
+My Recipes is a recipe site of user's  favourite receipes.
+The recipes are added by users to have a single digitised point of reference for user's favorite recipes.
+The site is designed to be easy to navigate and use, promoting a simple layout with minimal but effective and purposeful features.

 **Project Requirements:**